Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Root-finding for General Convex Function-constrained Problems

-The above analysis implies that the convergence rate of fixed point iteration depends on the condition number $1/|V'(\eta^*)|$.
-A similar inexact fixed point iteration was proposed by \cite{lin2018level}, which is initiated from the right side of the root: $\eta_0>\eta^*$.
-Their condition number is related to the measure $(\eta_0-\eta^*)/|V(\eta_0)|$ , which appears to be worse than ours.
-Next, we further exploit the connection between the subdifferential $\partial V(\eta^*)$ and the optimality condition. \begin{thm} Let $S(\eta)=\argmin_{\xbf\in\Xcal }v(\xbf,\eta)$ be the solution set.
-Then we have
+\paragraph{The condition number} The above analysis implies that the convergence rate of fixed point iteration depends on the condition number $1/|\bar{V}^{\prime}|$. {A similar inexact fixed point iteration was proposed by \cite{lin2018level}, which is initiated from the right side of the root: $\eta_0>f^*$.
+Their condition number is related to the measure $(\eta_0-f^*)/|V(\eta_0)|$ , which appears to be worse than ours.} Next, we further exploit the connection between the subdifferential $\partial V(f^*)$ and the optimality condition. \begin{theorem} Suppose the KKT conditions for problem~\eqref{pb:func-constraint} are satisfied at an optimal solution (which, for instance, is ensured by Slater's condition).
+Then, we have $ \partial V(f^*)\supseteq\big\{-\frac{1}{1+\norm{\ybf^*}_1}: \ \ybf^*\in\Rbb^m_+ \ \text{is a vector of Lagrange multipliers}\big\}.$ \end{theorem}